Thieves Break Into Two South Loop Businesses; Steal ATM, Cash Register, Merchandise

 Chicago Police said it happened around 4:20 a.m.

-About 10 minutes later, thieves also broke into Lakeview Market & Liquors at 1118 S. Michigan Av.READ MORE: Kyle Rittenhouse's Trial In Fatal Kenosha Shootings Delayed Until November
+About 10 minutes later, thieves also broke into Lakeview Market & Liquors at 1118 S. Michigan Av.READ MORE: Calls For Resignation For Michigan City Mayor Over Words Left On Pastor's Voicemail

 Surveillance video shows one burglar smashing the front window, then he and another person enter the store and quickly steal cigarettes before making off with the cash register.